Turkish Statistical Institute

-Turkish Statistical Institute (commonly known as TurkStat; Türkiye İstatistik Kurumu or TÜİK) is the Turkish government agency commissioned with producing official statistics on Turkey, its population, resources, economy, society, and culture.
-It was founded in 1926 and headquartered in Ankara.
-Formerly named as the State Institute of Statistics (Devlet İstatistik Enstitüsü (DİE)), the institute was renamed as the Turkish Statistical Institute on November 18, 2005.
+The Turkish Statistical Institute (commonly known as TurkStat; Türkiye İstatistik Kurumu, abbreviated TÜİK) is a Turkish government agency responsible for producing official statistics on Turkey's population, resources, economy, society, and culture.
+Founded on 25 April 1926 and headquartered in Ankara, the institute operates through 26 regional directorates across the country.
+Formerly known as the State Institute of Statistics (Devlet İstatistik Enstitüsü, DİE), the institute was reorganized and renamed under Law No. 5429 on 18 November 2005.